DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_discovery-peer-review.md

 You'll receive an email when the report is ready to read.
 This should happen around 3 days after the peer review takes place.

 The assessor panel will support the team with any recommendations made.
-Go to [step 6: after an assessment or peer review](/service-assurance/receive-peer-review-report) for details about receiving a report and acting on recommendations.
+Go to [step 6: after a discovery peer review or service assessment](/service-assurance/receive-peer-review-report) for details about receiving a report and acting on recommendations.